High blood sugar occurs when your body can’t effectively transport sugar from blood into cells. When left unchecked, this can lead to diabetes.

 12. Eat More Cinnamon

 Cinnamon is known to have many health benefits.
-It has been shown to improve insulin sensitivity by decreasing insulin resistance at the cellular level.
-Some studies show cinnamon can also lower blood sugar levels by up to 29%.
+It has been shown to improve insulin sensitivity by decreasing insulin resistance at the

 It slows the breakdown of carbs in the digestive tract, which decreases the amount of blood sugar entering cells after a meal.
 Cinnamon also acts in a similar way as insulin, although at a much slower rate.